 Proto Labs, Inc. was incorporated in Minnesota in 1999.
 The terms "Proto Labs," the "Company," "we," "us," and "our" as used herein refer to the business and operations of Proto Labs, Inc. and its subsidiaries.
-We are an e-commerce driven digital manufacturer of quick-turn, on-demand custom parts for prototyping and short-run production.
-We manufacture parts for product developers and engineers worldwide, who are under increasing pressure to bring their finished products to market faster than their competition.
-We utilize injection molding, computer numerical control (CNC) machining and 3D printing to manufacture custom parts for our customers.
+We are the world's largest and fastest digital manufacture of custom prototypes and on-demand production parts.
+Our mission is to help companies accelerate product development, reduce risk, and optimize supply chains by providing quality prototyping and on-demand manufacturing services at unprecedented speeds.
+Our automated quoting and manufacturing systems allow us to produce commercial-grade plastic, metal, and liquid silicone rubber parts within days.
+We manufacture prototype and low volume production parts for companies worldwide, who are under increasing pressure to bring their finished products to market faster than their competition.
+We utilize injection molding, computer numerical control (CNC) machining, 3D printing and sheet metal fabrication to manufacture custom parts for our customers.
 Our proprietary technology eliminates most of the time-consuming and expensive skilled labor conventionally required to quote and manufacture parts.
 Our customers conduct nearly all of their business with us over the Internet.
 We target our products to the millions of product developers and engineers who use three-dimensional computer-aided design (3D CAD) software to design products across a diverse range of end-markets.
 We have established our operations in the United States, Europe and Japan, which we believe are three of the largest geographic markets where these product developers and engineers are located.
-Additional information required by this item is incorporated herein by reference to Note 17 - Segment Reporting of the Notes to our consolidated financial statements, which appears in Part II, Item 8. of this Annual Report on Form 10-K. We believe our use of advanced technology enables us to offer significant advantages at competitive prices to many product developers and engineers and is the primary reason we have become a leading supplier of custom parts.
+We believe our use of advanced technology enables us to offer significant advantages at competitive prices to many customers and is the primary reason we have become a leading supplier of custom parts.

-We believe custom parts manufacturing has historically been an underserved market due to the inefficiencies inherent in the quotation, equipment set-up and non-recurring engineering processes required to produce custom parts.
+We believe prototype and low volume custom parts manufacturing has historically been an underserved market due to the inefficiencies inherent in the quotation, equipment set-up and non-recurring engineering processes required to produce custom parts.
 Our customers typically order short run custom parts for a variety of reasons, including:

-- they need a prototype to confirm the form, fit and function of one or more components of a product under development; - they need an initial supply of parts to support pilot production for testing of a product; - they need an initial supply of parts to support production while their high-volume production mold is being prepared; - they need on-demand manufacturing due to disruptions in their manufacturing process; - their product will only be released in a limited quantity; or - they need end-of-life production support.
+- they need a prototype to confirm the form, fit and function of one or more components of a product under development; - they need an initial supply of parts to support pilot production for testing of a product; - they need an initial supply of parts to support production while their high-volume production mold is being prepared; - they need to meet their customers' variable demand for custom parts in a competitive timeframe; - their product will only be released in a limited quantity; or - they need to support end-of-life production in a cost-effective manner.

-In each of these instances, we believe our solution provides product developers and engineers with an exceptional combination of speed, quality, competitive pricing, ease of use and reliability that they typically cannot find among conventional custom parts manufacturers.
+In each of these instances, we believe our solution provides product developers, engineers, and supply chains with an exceptional combination of speed, quality, competitive pricing, ease of use and reliability that they typically cannot find among conventional custom parts manufacturers.
 Our technology enables us to ship parts as soon as the same day after receipt of a customer's design submission.

-Our manufacturing product lines currently include Injection Molding, CNC Machining and 3D Printing.
+Our primary manufacturing product lines currently include Injection Molding, CNC Machining, 3D Printing and Sheet Metal.
 We continually seek to expand the range of size and geometric complexity of the parts we can make with these processes, to extend the variety of materials we are able to support and to identify additional manufacturing processes to which we can apply our technology in order to better serve the evolving preferences and needs of product developers and engineers.